syncfusion-content/javascript-docs/js/NumericTextBox/Getting-Started.md

 ## Set the MinValue, MaxValue and value in NumericTextBox

 You can set the **“minValue”**,**“maxValue”** and **“value”** in Numeric, Percentage and Currency text boxes for maintaining the range in Textboxes widgets.
-In this scenario, you have to enter the values between the default ranges and enter the phone number in the **MaskEdit** widget by using the ”**maskFormat**” property.
+In this scenario, you have to enter the values between the given ranges.
 The following code example illustrates how to achieve this.

 {% highlight javascript %}